I wanted to enjoy "Justice League: War"; I really did.

 The subplot of the elder Stone's ongoing problems with relating to his son seems forced.
 What little emotional weight there is in thanks to Moore's performance -- not the script he was given.
 The writers couldn't get me to care about Stone's, well, cold father, much less Stone himself.
-Grade: C+

-For me, Cyborg remains an uninteresting character and a useless addition to the Justice League.
+Personally, Cyborg remains an uninteresting character and a useless addition to the Justice League.
 I'm not sure why DC can't do more with the character and why more fans can't see past the fact that the Powers That Be have added Cyborg to the roster as nothing more than to fill a race quota.
 If writers can't add any more depth to Cyborg, why is he in the Justice League at all?